qom-network/website/README.md

-## QOM Community - Website Dummy Read Me
+## This will be the new QOM community website construction repository.